This May Sound Odd, But Celine Dion Has Taught Me a Lot

 We’re all going to fall short sometimes, but we’re all called to be perfect.
 There is something so rare, honorable, and dare I say righteous about doing something to the best of our abilities, even if we don’t want to.
 That’s what Celine Dion did.
 She allowed herself to be talked into doing something she didn’t want to do, and gave it everything she had despite her personal feelings and interests.
 We should follow suit and give everything our best shot.
 Better yet, we shall strive for perfection.
 Jesus said, “You, therefore, must be perfect, as your heavenly Father is perfect” (Matthew 5:48) He said this right after issuing the ridiculously difficult command of loving enemies, and praying for persecutors, two things that are contrary to nearly every sensual impulse we have.
 We are called to strive for perfection in love, yes, but we are called to be perfecting in anything that is good.
 As Thomas Aquinas points out, God is the perfection of goodness, any goodness we have is because of Him, and any goodness we strive for is a pursuit of Him (see Summa Theologiae, I, Q2,4,6, and 108).
 So, be perfect.

-There’s another really cool thing to learn about Celine Dion’s decision to sign “My Heart Will Go On”, and that is the very fact that she did it.
+There’s another really cool thing to learn about Celine Dion’s decision to sing “My Heart Will Go On”, and that is the very fact that she did it.
 She protested, and didn’t see much personal gain in the song, but after seeing how much she could impact an important movie and demonstrate trust in her husband, she didn’t refuse.
 Saint Francis de Sales always said, “Ask for nothing, refuse nothing.”
 This event captures the sage wisdom of St. Francis de Sales because we are called to service others unilaterally, with no hope or expectation of gain or benefit.
 We help and do as we are asked because we should, and because we know that we believe in a savior who did everything for us, without protest.
 This is a big issue in spiritual maturity, because many people rate their value by how much power they have to get what they demand.
 That’s the basic definition of power.
 But how many times have we done so much for other people and gotten nothing in return?
 How often are we okay with that?
 We are called as Christians to toss away our crowns of power (Revelations 4:10), and even though we are heavenly royalty (1 Peter 2:9), our power and rule is hidden in the service of others (John 13:34).

 I know, it’s probably really corny, but my appreciation of Mrs. Dion grew tremendously after seeing her humility in telling that story, admitting she was wrong, doing her best anyways, and doing it just because she was asked.
 Corny again, but I listen to the song differently now.
 I don’t know much about the spiritual life of the superstar, but I hope that my actions are reflective of that sort of character: I’ll do it because you asked, and I’ll do it as perfectly as I can.